Chris Pfeiffer: Career

-He travelled all around the world to complete and to promote stunt riding for free of charge.
+He travelled all around the world to complete and promote stunt riding for free.
 In his professional career, he travelled to approximately 94 countries.
-During his visits to various countries, he had exhibited various stunts including high chair wheelies, no hand wheelies, stoppies, circular wheelies, rolling and burnouts.
+During his visits to various countries, he had exhibited various stunts, including high chair wheelies, no-hand wheelies, stoppies, circular wheelies, rolling, and burnouts.

-He remains the only person in history to have scaled the level three climb at Via Tina in Arco, Italy on his bike.
+He remains the only person in history to have scaled the level three climb at Via Tina in Arco, Italy, on his bike.
 During his playing career, he worked alongside Hollywood actor Tom Cruise and skateboarder Tony Hawk.
-He won the Red Bull Scramble four times, achieving this feat with the final victory having come in Austria.
+He won the Red Bull Scramble four times, achieving this with his final victory in Austria.
 He rode his last stunt riding contest in 2010.
-He announced his retirement from the sport in 2015 in order to spend quality time with his family.
+He announced his retirement from the sport in 2015 to spend quality time with his family.

 Death

 Pfeiffer died by suicide on 12 March 2022.
 His death was announced three days later.
 He had depression.